IvanCvetkov/NewEyes/README.md

 # NewEyes - Smart glasses for blind people :eyeglasses:
-Smart glasses, comprised of a processing unit, a pair of glasses and a high quality 16Mpx camera.
+:pushpin: Smart glasses, comprised of a processing unit, a pair of glasses and a high quality 16Mpx camera.
 The target group of the product are blind people and visually impaired people. <br />
-The gadget is controlled by buttons, voice commands and hand gestures with which the user can easily activate the different functionalities without almost any effort.
+:pushpin: The gadget is controlled by buttons, voice commands and hand gestures with which the user can easily activate the different functionalities without almost any effort.

+# Share your opinion! :trophy:
-# Give a :star: if you like the project!
+Give a :star: if you like the project!

 # License :scroll:
 This project is licensed under the MIT License - Check out the
-<a href="https://github.com/IvanCvetkov/NewEyes/blob/main/LICENSE">LICENSE</a>> for more details.
+<a href="https://github.com/IvanCvetkov/NewEyes/blob/main/LICENSE">LICENSE</a> for more details.

-# Author
+# Author :nerd_face:

 Ivan Cvetkov <br />
 &emsp;• Username: gonogo, E-mail: i.tsvetkovbg@gmail.com

-# Examples
+# Examples :round_pushpin:

 ## Screenshots

 <img src="Snapshots/Examples/glasses.png" width="900" height="380">